Elephant Parade, Part 5: Dangling Pointers and Double Deletes

 …

-Actually, I do see some more room for improvement!
+Actually, I can see some room for improvement!

 Sure.
 In this version, our array stores